 Bipolar Disorder and Sleep Problems

 Certain bipolar medications may also affect sleep as a side effect.
 For example, they may disrupt the sleep-wake cycle.
 One way to address this is to move bedtime and waking time later and later each day until you reach your desired goal.
-Two other ways to handle this situation are bright light therapy and use of the hormone melatonin.
+Two other ways to handle this situation are bright light therapy in the morning and use of the hormone melatonin at bedtime, as well as to avoid bright light or over-stimulating activity near bedtime.

 Of course, your doctor may recommend a change in medication if needed.
 Be sure to discuss any other drugs or medical conditions that may be affecting your sleep, such as arthritis, migraines, or a back injury.